The Purple Empress

 Opening Scene - The Hippodrome, Constantinople, 527 CE

 The roar of 100,000 spectators filled the massive Hippodrome as Theodora stepped onto the imperial balcony beside her husband, Emperor Justinian I. Sunlight glinted off her jewel-encrusted crown and imperial purple silk robes as she gazed down at the vast arena where she had once performed as a young actress and dancer.
-The same crowds that had once jeered at her now fell silent in reverence, bowing before the Augusta – their empress.
+The same crowds that had once jeered at her now fell silent in reverence, bowing before the Augusta, their empress.

 Two decades earlier, she had been the daughter of a bear-keeper, dancing and performing ribald comedy acts for the raucous crowds.
 Now, at age 27, she stood as the most powerful woman in the civilized world, co-ruler of an empire that stretched from Italy to Syria.
-The transformation seemed impossible, yet here she was.
+The transformation seemed impossible.
+Yet here she was.

 As the races began below, Theodora's mind drifted to the tumultuous path that had led her here: the poverty of her childhood after her father's death, the years of struggle as an actress and courtesan, her spiritual awakening in Alexandria, and the fateful meeting with Justinian that had changed everything.
-She had defied convention, overcome prejudice, and risen from the lowest ranks of society to its very peak.
+She had defied convention, overcome prejudice, and climbed from the lowest ranks of society to its very peak.

-Historical Context: A Empire in Transition
+Historical Context: An Empire in Transition

 Under Emperor Justin I (518-527), Constantinople had grown into the greatest city in the Christian world, with half a million inhabitants.
-The city was divided between the Blue and Green factions – originally chariot racing teams that had evolved into powerful political organizations.
+The city was divided between the Blue and Green factions, originally chariot racing teams that had evolved into powerful political organizations.
 These factions represented deep social divisions between the established aristocracy and the rising merchant classes.

 Justinian had to convince his uncle to change the law just to marry Theodora in 525.
-The aristocracy was scandalized, but Justinian saw in Theodora an extraordinary intelligence and strength of will that matched his own ambitions to restore Roman glory.
+The aristocracy was scandalized.
+But Justinian saw in Theodora an extraordinary intelligence and strength of will that matched his own ambitions to restore Roman glory.

 The Nika Riots: Theodora's Finest Hour

 January 532 CE began with minor unrest in the Hippodrome over the punishment of some rioters.
-Within days, it exploded into the worst civil unrest Constantinople had ever seen.
+Within days it exploded into the worst civil unrest Constantinople had ever seen.
 The Blue and Green factions, usually bitter rivals, united against the government.
 Their rallying cry of "Nika!" ("Victory!") would give the uprising its name.

 "My opinion then is that the present time is inopportune for flight, even though it brings safety...
 For one who has been an emperor it is unendurable to be a fugitive.
 May I never be separated from this purple, and may I not live that day on which those who meet me shall not address me as mistress.
 If you wish to save yourself, O Emperor, there is no difficulty...
 As for me, I approve a certain ancient saying that royalty is a good burial-shroud."